bgpkit/monocle/README.md

 Using this command requires setting up the `CF_API_TOKEN` environment variable.
-See the [Cloudflare Radar API getting started guide](https://developers.cloudflare.com/radar/get-started/first-request/) for detailed steps on obtaining a API token.
+See the [Cloudflare Radar API getting started guide](https://developers.cloudflare.com/radar/get-started/first-request/) for detailed steps on getting an API token.

 #### `monocle radar stats`: routing statistics